martintara/creepy/src/README.md

         elif left_bumper_pressed and right_bumper_pressed and not (self.prev_left_bumper and self.prev_right_bumper):
             self.change_state(CreepyState.DEVMODE)

-        # Check if Start button is pressed for over 1 second
+        # Check if Start button is pressed
         start_button_pressed = self.controller.get_button(7)
         if start_button_pressed:
             # If Start button is pressed, start or continue tracking the hold time
             if self.start_button_held_start_time is None:
                 self.start_button_held_start_time = time.time()  # Record the time the button was first pressed
             elif time.time() - self.start_button_held_start_time >= 1:
-                # If the button has been held for 1 seconds, enter SHUTDOWN state
+                # If the button has been held for 2 seconds, enter SHUTDOWN state
                 self.change_state(CreepyState.SHUTDOWN)
         else:
             # Reset the hold start time if the Start button is released